OluwasegunO-CTRL/CompileCamp-Bootcamp-2025/week3_app/README.md

 # Week3 Recipe Book App

+This is the week 3 project from the Compilecamp 2025 Flutter Bootcamp.

 A modern Flutter application for browsing, searching, and managing recipes, built as part of the CompileCamp Bootcamp 2025.

 ## Overview